Skip to main content

 • Musculoskeletal and Connective Tissue Disorders: Musculoskeletal stiffness.

-• General Disorders and Administration Site Conditions: Chills, influenza-like symptoms, injection site reaction, local swelling.
-[9]
+• General Disorders and Administration Site Conditions: Chills, influenza-like symptoms, injection site reaction, and local swelling

 References